 How to Become a Boiler Technician in 5 Steps

-Find out the technical skills you'd need for a job in boiler maintenance and repair.
-Learn about education and training options, apprenticeships, licensure and salary potential for boiler technicians.
+Research what it takes to become boiler technician.
+Learn about the technical skills you'd need for a job in boiler maintenance and repair, as well as education and training options, apprenticeships, licensure and salary potential to find out if this the career for you.
 Schools offering Automobile Repair degrees can also be found in these popular choices.

 What Is a Boiler Technician?

-A boiler technician, also called a boiler operator, is a specialist who monitors and maintains boilers and their supporting pumps, motors and controls.
+A boiler technician monitors and maintains boilers and their supporting pumps, motors and controls.
 You may also repair water treatment equipment and storage tanks or install parts upgrades, including boiler tubes and heating elements.
 Your specific duties include observing and recording readings from gauges and meters and adjusting fuel and fluid levels.
 You may also test water quality and add corrosion inhibitors, as well as inspect boilers, pipes and valves for leaks or malfunctions.
 Other duties may include replacing defective components and keeping maintenance logs.

 Step 1: Earn a High School Diploma